OpenVSP/OpenVSP/src/help/GeometryAnalysis.md

 calculate the visible (or occluded) domain from a specific point in space.
 In discrete mode, it will calculate the visibility from a specific point in space along a set of specified directions.

-Before calculating visibility, a CompGeom type analysis is run on the primary geometry set to compute each trimmed OML -- this step allows the geometry set to include negative components.
+Before calculating visibility, a CompGeom type analysis is run on the primary geometry set to compute the trimmed OML -- this step allows the geometry set to include negative components.
 The secondary geometry is used to specify the viewpoint.

 ## Look At Visibility

 Calculate the model's visibility from a specific direction.
-Before calculating visibility, a CompGeom type analysis is run on the primary geometry set to compute each trimmed OML -- this step allows the geometry set to include negative components.
+Before calculating visibility, a CompGeom type analysis is run on the primary geometry set to compute the trimmed OML -- this step allows the geometry set to include negative components.

 The visible wetted area, visible projected area, and the equivalent solar areas are calculated on a per-surface,